 “For one course, people from different government and conservation organisations came to talk to us about what they do and what’s topical in their area.
 Having contacts in these outside organisations is a huge advantage.

 “My postgraduate degree will help me stand out when I’m applying for work.
 Between my courses and experience working on collaborative research projects with Victoria lecturers and PhD students, it will be clear I have a lot to offer.”

 Moving up North

 “I love living in Wellington.
 Everything is really central and within walking distance.
 It’s such a nice city to live in, particularly for a student.
 There are a lot of different things in a really small area,” Alex says.

 “At Victoria, I’ve felt more connected to the bioscience community.
 I have a strong postgraduate network of friends wider than just my Master’s programme.”

 Know Your Mind

-Alex didn’t realise he didn’t know his mind until he came to Victoria.
+Alex didn’t realise he didn’t know his mind until he came to Victoria University of Wellington.

 “Knowing my mind has given me direction and the incentive to keep on pursuing what I know is right for me.”